cuiyongbo/hello-world/my_wiki/english_notes.rst

 |
 | stature
 | Definition: a person’s natural height.
-| Usage: He is small in stature.
+| Usage: Napoleon is small in stature.
 | Definition: importance or reputation gained by ability or achievement.
 | Usage: An architect of international stature.
 |